dqops/dqo/docs/reference/yaml/monitoring/column-daily-monitoring-checks.md

 ___

-## ColumnSchemaDailyMonitoringChecksSpec
+## ColumnComparisonDailyMonitoringChecksSpec
-Container of built-in preconfigured data quality checks on a column level that are checking the column schema at a daily level.
+Container of built-in preconfigured column level comparison checks that compare min/max/sum/mean/nulls measures between the column in the tested (parent) table and a matching reference column in the reference table (the source of truth).
+ This is the configuration for daily monitoring checks that are counted in KPIs.